How to Create A Workout Plan [That Fits Your Busy Schedule]

 Now that we have the foundational exercises selected, let's talk about how much of each you should perform.

-The beauty of exercise is that we can perform different amounts of repetitions to obtain different effects.
+The beauty of exercise is that you can perform different amounts of repetitions to obtain different desired effects.

-If you are more of an intermediate athlete, dipping into the Combination Rep Range from time to time will be prudent.
+If you have been training for a couple of months or if you are more of an intermediate athlete, dipping into the Combination Rep Range from time to time will be extremely useful.

-It should go without saying that the more weight you are using, the less reps you will be able to perform.
-Therefore, you should ensure that your technique is better than average before hitting weights in the 4-6 repetitions.
+It should go without saying that the more weight you are using, the fewer reps you will be able to perform.
+Therefore, you should ensure that your technique is on par before hitting weights in the 4-6 repetition range.

 Lastly, the Maximum Strength range is generally restricted to advanced athletes.
-However, once good technique has been established, learning the maximum weight your body can handle can be both fun and self motivating.
+However, once a good technique has been established, learning the maximum weight your body can handle can be both fun and self-motivating.

 Do not practice in this range until you have been training consistently for at least 8-12 months.

-For doctors and other busy professionals, I recommend sticking to the Hypertrophy range to accomplish a lot of work in as little time as possible.
+For busy professionals, I recommend sticking to the Hypertrophy range for most of your training (at least 75%) to accomplish a lot of work in as little time as possible.

 For the most part, you should aim to accomplish anywhere between 20-40 total repetitions per exercise, in approximately 3-6 sets.

 For example, If you are performing 8 repetitions, you can do anywhere from 3-5 sets to be in the 20-40 rep range.